jcordial/template-tag-loader/README.md

     }
 }
 ```
 Now you get syntax highlighting for your html, and your Javascript.
-Nice.
+Nice!

 ### Caveats

 This is purpose built for what I was interested in seeing happen at the time.
-More features may come, they also may not,
+More features may come, they also may not.
-be reach out if you use this, or it you would like to see something added.
+Reach out if you use this.